top of page

 Neighbourhood facilities, sights, shops and activities

-All within 1 to 7 minutes walking distance you will find:
+Within 1 to 7 minutes walking distance you will find:

 -An amazing Pumptrack skate park, this one.
 It is set in middle of a large park they are expanding.

--A public library with free WiFi, one ATM.
+-A public library with free WiFi.

 -An outdoor market for household goods, clothes etc, Tuesday mornings until about 13:00